 - not hinder other visitors, including albeit not confined to, by obstructing for a prolonged time their ability to see the exhibits on display or by causing noise nuisance (including the use of mobile telephones and other sound equipment);

 - not bring in pets/animals, except into spaces where these are expressly allowed or where the animals concerned are assistance dogs or guide dogs for the blind;

 - not consume comestibles, except at the café/restaurant;

 - not touch any of the exhibits on display, unless where this is emphatically and expressly permitted; parents and teachers or supervisors are to rigorously make sure exhibits on display are not touched by the under-aged youngsters, individuals or groups they are escorting.
-Children under the age of 16 are allowed to visit the museum only escorted by an adult;

 - not shoot any pictures, video or film footage involving the use of lights, flash devices and/or tripods without the National Military Museum’s prior written permission.
 Any pictures, video or film footage shot may be used solely for personal, non-commercial purposes.
 For commercial use, see 5.3;

 - refrain from making drawings or paintings without the National Military Museum’s prior written permission.
 To obtain said permission, visitors should speak to the information desk at the Central Lobby.